Hibatullah Akhundzada: Supreme leader of Afghanistan (2021–present)

-Through 27 March to 28 March 2022, Akhundzada instructed the Council of Ministers to implement a new round of restrictions.
-He also ordered a ban on foreign broadcasts from being issued in Afghanistan, and instructed the Ministry for the Propagation of Virtue and the Prevention of Vice to enforce gender segregation of public parks, prevent women from boarding aircraft if unaccompanied by a male chaperone, to bar male civil servants from going to work if they are not wearing a turban or sporting a full beard, and ban the use of mobile phones in universities.
+From 27 to 28 March 2022, Akhundzada instructed the Council of Ministers to implement a new round of restrictions.
+He also ordered a ban on foreign broadcasts from being issued in Afghanistan and instructed the Ministry for the Propagation of Virtue and the Prevention of Vice to enforce gender segregation of public parks, prevent women from boarding aircraft if unaccompanied by a male chaperone, to bar male civil servants from going to work if they are not wearing a turban or sporting a full beard and ban the use of mobile phones in universities.
 He also issued a decree with instructions on the same day to the security forces, ordering them to avoid hiring and deploying minors.

-On 3 April 2022, Akhundzada signed a decree banning the cultivation of opium in Afghanistan, with any violators being treated "according to sharia law."
-The order and transportation of other narcotics was also banned.
+On 3 April 2022, Akhundzada signed a decree banning the cultivation of opium in Afghanistan, with any violators being treated "according to Sharia law."
+The order and transportation of other narcotics were also forbidden.

 On 29 April 2022, Akhundzada urged the world to recognise the Taliban government in a message ahead of the Eid holidays.

-On 7 May 2022, the Ministry for the Propagation of Virtue and the Prevention of Vice published a decree personally approved by Akhundzada, requiring all women in Afghanistan to cover their entire bodies except for their eyes when in public, with the burqa being the recommended covering.
+On 7 May 2022, the Ministry for the Propagation of Virtue and the Prevention of Vice published a decree personally approved by Akhundzada, requiring all women in Afghanistan to cover their entire bodies except for their eyes when in public, with the chadaree being the recommended covering.

 On 21 July 2022, Akhundzada issued a decree banning criticism or dissension against the Islamic Emirate among the public.
-It stated that “It is not permissible to make false accusations against officials or to criticize them…”
+It stated that "It is not permissible to make false accusations against officials or to criticize them..."

-On 14 November 2022, he issued orders to the judiciary to fully enforce Hudud and Qisas (corporal) punishments if crimes meet such standards.
+On 14 November 2022, he issued orders to the judiciary to enforce Hudud fully and Qisas (corporal) punishments if crimes meet such standards.
 This led to concern that the widespread usage of flogging, amputation, and stoning as punishments could resume.
 A week later, twelve people were publicly flogged in Logar Province, in what was seen as an implementation of Akhundzada's order.
 This was the first confirmed use of the punishment since the Taliban's return to power.

-In March 2023, Akhundzada issued a decree cracking down on nepotism in the government, which required officials to fire relatives they'd hired and to not hire relatives in the future.
+On 23 January 2025, the International Criminal Court's chief prosecutor, Karim Ahmad Khan, announced the submission of arrest warrant applications for Taliban leaders, including Akhundzada and Chief Justice Abdul Hakim Haqqani.
+They are accused of crimes against humanity, specifically the persecution of women and girls, since the Taliban's return to power in August 2021.
+The charges highlight severe restrictions imposed on Afghan females, encompassing bans on education, employment, and public participation.
+The warrants were granted by the ICC on 8 July.

+On 29 September 2025, Akhundzada ordered a nationwide internet shutdown, saying it was his goal to emulate the ban during Mullah Omar's rule.